microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/listEmittedFiles.md

 display: "List Emitted Files"
 ---

-Print names of generated files part of the compilation.
+Print names of generated files part of the compilation to the terminal.

-This is useful when you want to use TypeScript as a part of a shell build chain.
+This flag is useful in two cases:

+ - You want to transpile TypeScript as a part of a build chain in the terminal where the filenames are processed in the next command.
-This is useful when you are not sure that TypeScript has included a file you expected.
+ - You are not sure that TypeScript has included a file you expected, as a part of debugging the [file inclusion settings](#Project_Files_0).

 For example: